 Review received from RG of Zurich on 11/06/2018

-Transfer from the airport to our guesthouse and equestrian centre located at the foot of the Pyrenees, facing the natural and wild reserve of the Illes Medes.
-This is the ideal place for a horse riding holiday and an original way of discovering the region.
-Can Grau serves as a gateway to the delightful region of l'Empordà.
-After meeting your guide it is time for dinner where we will go over the week's program.
+You will arrive at the farmhouse at end of afternoon and you will meet Catalonia Horse Trails team.
+After dinner we will go over the week's program.
 You will be told about the special characteristics of our Arabian and crossed Anglo Arabian trail horses, fit for “endurance”.
 You will be given an opportunity for a one-to-one conversation designed to find every rider their perfect horse.
 Then, you can enjoy a fantastic and cheerful dinner!

-DAY 3 BESALÚ - CRESPIA - CAN GRAU
+DAY 5 BESALÚ - OLLERS – CAN GRAU

-Farewells and goodbyes before leaving for the airport at 17:00…..
-Hasta pronto amigos!
+Farewells and goodbyes before leaving for the airport…. ¡Hasta pronto amigos!

 Please note the hotels named in this itinerary are subject to change without notice for another hotel of similar standard.